ekzhang/fastseg/README.md

 composited.show()
 ```

-You can see an example of this in action by pressing the "Open in Colab" button below.

-TODO "Open in Colab" button & notebook.

-### Example: Exporting to ONNX
+### Exporting to ONNX

-The script `onnx_export.py` can be used to convert a pretrained segmentation model to ONNX.
+The `onnx_export.py` script can be used to convert a pretrained segmentation model to ONNX.
 You should specify the image input dimensions when exporting.
 See the usage instructions below:

 ```
 $ python onnx_export.py --help